yashwagh18/match_highlights/readme.txt

 Case 2 - You have timestamps (from running get_data_with_ts.py script).

 1. Before match start - When playing 11 are added in CricClubs and toss is done, follow case 1 -> step 1 to get the match id.
-2. Run command "python3 get_data_with_ts.py <match_id>".
+2. Run command "python get_data_with_ts.py <match_id>".
 At the same time, start video recording.
     - This command can be run in phone as well in Termux app.
+Check termux_setup.txt for the steps.
     - This creates an output file containing the 4/6/W balls and their timestamps.
 3. After match end - stop video recording.
     - Open the output file, copy its contents to Google Sheets.